raunaq-rai/Disentangling-the-Milky-Way-using-GMM/README.md

 1. **Gaussian Mixture Modeling**
    - We model the 3D velocity distribution \((v_R,\,v_\phi,\,v_Z)\) of stars as a sum of multivariate Gaussians.
-   - Each Gaussian represents a kinematic sub-population (e.g.\ halo, disc, GS/E) and yields a probabilistic (“soft”) assignment of stars to components.
+   - Each Gaussian represents a kinematic sub-population (e.g.\ halo, disk, GS/E) and yields a probabilistic (“soft”) assignment of stars to components.

 2. **Extreme Deconvolution with Uncertainties**
    - Fitting is done via the pyGMMis package, which extends EM with “Extreme Deconvolution” to incorporate per-star velocity uncertainties (from Gaia) directly into the likelihood.